Brazil: Culture

 The core culture of Brazil is derived from Portuguese culture, due to its strong colonial ties with the Portuguese Empire.
 Among other influences, the Portuguese introduced the Portuguese language, Roman Catholicism and colonial architectural styles.
 Brazilian culture was also strongly influenced by African, indigenous and non-Portuguese European cultures and traditions.

-Some aspects of Brazilian culture were influenced by the contributions of Italian, German and other European as well as Japanese, Jewish and Arab immigrants who arrived in large numbers in the South and Southeast of Brazil during the 19th and 20th centuries.
+Some aspects of Brazilian culture were shaped by the contributions of successive waves of immigrants who arrived in large numbers in the south and southeast of Brazil during the 19th and 20th centuries, including Italians, Germans and other Europeans as well as Japanese, Jewish and Arab communities.
 The indigenous Amerindians influenced Brazil's language and cuisine; and the Africans influenced language, cuisine, music, dance and religion.

 Brazilian art has developed since the 16th century into different styles that range from Baroque (the dominant style in Brazil until the early 19th century) to Romanticism, Modernism, Expressionism, Cubism, Surrealism and Abstractionism.
 Brazilian cinema dates back to the birth of the medium in the late 19th century and has gained a new level of international acclaim since the 1960s.

+Brazilian culture has long enjoyed periodic global influence and interest, often described as the phenomenon of "Brazilianness" (brasilidade)—a unique blend of music, dance, cinema, sport and other cultural elements that attract emulation, admiration, and commentary.